statsmaths/stat209/stat209_notes.md

-THIS and variable THAT; which of the following are allowed variables names in our style guide; generate a short data dictionary for a specified task; maximum line length; how to read data into R from URL into dataset THIS
+THIS and variable THAT; which of the following are allowed variables names in our style guide; generate a short data dictionary for a specified task; maximum line length; how to read CSV data into R from URL into dataset THIS

 Lab: Create a data dictionary about your ten closest friends and/or family members, then generate the data.
 Produce some